How much do I get in benefits?

 - From a business operated in corporate form (an ApS, A/S or similar) over which you have controlling influence*: your own share of the profits of the company’s taxable result plus your A-income paid by the company

 - Income from running your own business, evenly distributed over the accounting year.
 Note that such income cannot be stated for this purpose before it appears from the annual tax statement.
-For owner-managed company this happens on July 1 in the year following the accounting year.
+For owner-managed company this happens on May 1 or July 1 in the year following the accounting year depending on when your annual tax statement is final.

 *You are considered as having controlling influence if you or your spouse, individually or together with close family, own at least 50% of the company